rte-france/grid2viz/README.md

 Changing this file will require a restart of the server to update.

 To launch the server :
-- Set the environment variable `FLASK_APP=/paht/to/src/index.py`
+- Set the environment variable `export FLASK_APP=/path/to/src/index.py`
-- In the grid2viz folder, run `pipenv run ./src/index.py`'
+- In the grid2viz folder, run `pipenv shell`'
+- Run `flask run`